 “Adults also need to take care to limit their alcohol intake,” says Dr. Nanna.
 “Alcohol can create a dry mouth, making an environment perfect for bacteria and plaque to thrive.
 If you enjoy a glass or two of eggnog, be sure you also drink plenty of water.”

 Dr. Nanna also wants to look out for crunchy foods, and foods filled with nuts.
 Biting down awkwardly on nut-filled fudge, toffee, or even candy canes can cause teeth to chip or crack.
+Mission Viejo dentist, Dr. Sara, lists a few cavity-causing culprits to look out for this holiday season in her blog.

 “This holiday season, you can enjoy all of the delicious goodies that you love, but it’s important to also pay close attention to your oral hygiene,” says Dr. Nanna.
 “In addition to the sweets, be sure to eat a well-balanced diet, rich in vitamins and minerals that can keep your teeth healthy and strong.
 And don’t forget to be a good example for your children.”